ekataglobal/solrcloud_manager/README.md

 was created by this tool, and that the directory was a shared filesystem.

 **copycollection**: (Experimental)
-Provides a method for copying collection index data into another collection, even **across solrcloud clusters** Some caveats:
+Provides a method for copying collection index data into another collection, even **across solrcloud clusters**!
+Some caveats:

 1. Both collections MUST already exist.
+1. Both collections should use the same config data.
+Some differences can be tolerated, using similar heuristics to those if you were modifying an existing collection.
-1. The collections MUST have the same number of slices.
-Hashing MUST be identical, and there's no check for this!
+1. The collections MUST have the same number of slices, and hashing MUST be identical.
+The replication factor can be different.
 1. The collection you're copying into should be empty - if it isn't, solr may silently decide a slice is newer than the data you're trying to copy, and fail to do so.
-1. Don't forget to hard-commit on the cluster you're copying from before you start
+1. If copying across clusters, the cluster you're copying INTO must be able to make requests to the cluster you're copying FROM.

 **populate**: (Experimental)
 Support for a bulk-deployment strategy for a collection.